 Wildlife and Ecology:

-This is one of the most important host trees for epiphytes in South Florida.
-Provides significant food and cover for wildlife.
-Occasional larval host plant for martial hairstreak (Strymon martialis) butterflies and tantalus sphinx (Aellopus tantalus) moths.
-Nectar plant for amethyst hairstreak (Chlorostrymon maesites) and other butterflies.
-The seeds are dispersed by water.
+This is one of the most important host trees for epiphytes in South Florida, and provides significant food and cover for birds and other wildlife.
+The flowers, leaves and rough bark attract many insects and spiders, which, in turn, provide food for insect-eating birds.
+Occasional larval host plant for martial hairstreak (Strymon martialis

 Can be grown from seed and cuttings.
 The silver form is not true to seed.